 The audience for this course is limited to clinicians who wish to provide HIV treatment or who are currently providing treatment.
 This includes physicians, nurse practitioners, physician assistants, pharmacists, nurses and dentists.

-This extensive three day CME HIV clinical training program consists of two virtual didactic days on Monday and Tuesday October 17-18 and one in-person clinical training day on Wednesday, Thursday, Friday, October 19, 20, 21 or Tuesday, Wednesday, Thursday, October 25, 26, 27, 2022.
+This extensive three day HIV clinical training program consists of two virtual didactic days on Monday and Tuesday March 6-7 and one in-person clinical training day on Wednesday, Thursday, Friday, March 8, 9, 10 or Tuesday, Wednesday Thursday, March 14, 15, 16, 2023.

-The first two days will be virtual and feature expert faculty who will discuss cutting-edge HIV topics such as outpatient management, antiretroviral use, clinical use of resistance assays, and co-morbidities (including Hepatitis C, cardio vascular disease and STIs), management of women, perinatal transmission, psychosocial, substance use and legal issues.
+On the first two days will be virtual and feature expert faculty who will discuss cutting-edge HIV topics such as outpatient management, antiretroviral use, clinical use of resistance assays, and co-morbidities (including Hepatitis C, cardio vascular disease and STIs) management of women, perinatal transmission, psychosocial, substance use and legal issues.

-The third day will be in person on one of the six days listed above starting at 8:30 AM to 4:00 PM.
+The third day will be in -person on one of the six days listed above from 8:30 am to 4:00pm. .
 The in person observation will be spent in Drexel University College of Medicine’s Division of Infectious Diseases and HIV Medicine HIV service, Partnership Comprehensive Care Practice.

 LEARNING OBJECTIVES: Participants will be able to:

 Describe the medical management of HIV